CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks

-This is much higher than the 44.6\% achieved with s1k prompts using R1 labels (and s1k results are even lower, 43.8\%, with Qwen3-4B labels, see Appendix \autoref{tab:main_qwen3_ref_answer_full_893}).
-Filtering CoT-Self-Instruction to the same training size as s1k yields 54.2\%, still significantly higher, see Appendix \autoref{tab:main_qwen3_size893}.
-These results also outperform using 10K OpenMath-Reasoning instructions with gold labels, which gives 47.5\%.
-Increasing the CoT-Self-Instruction with Answer-Consistency filtering data to 10k improves results further with an average of 58.7\%.
-Overall, CoT-Self-Instruct with Answer-Consistency filter gives the best performance of all existing datasets or synthetic data construction methods tested.
+This is much higher than the 44.6\% achieved with s1k instructions using R1 labels (and s1k results are even lower, 43.8\%, with Qwen3-4B labels, see Appendix \autoref{tab:main_qwen3_ref_answer_full_893}).
+Filtering CoT-Self-Instruct to the same training size as s1k yields 54.2\%, still significantly higher, see Appendix \autoref{tab:main_qwen3_size893}.
+Our method also outperforms 10k OpenMath-Reasoning questions with gold labels, which gives 47.5\%.
+Increasing the CoT-Self-Instruct with Answer-Consistency filtering data to 10k improves results further with an average of 58.7\%.
+Overall, CoT-Self-Instruct with Answer-Consistency filter gives the best performance among all existing datasets or synthetic data construction methods tested.